Amex Exploration Inc.: Amex Exploration Continues Exploration Program at Perron

 In addition, the Company is currently waiting on assay results from 9,000 samples completed in 2020.
-The Company also wishes to report visible gold has been intersected in drills holes each day since drilling resumed on January 4, 2020.
+The Company also wishes to report visible gold has been intersected in drill holes each day since drilling resumed on January 4, 2021 (previously stated January 4, 2020).

 Qualified Person